TLanetteRose/FAQ-Accordion-Card-TLP/README.md

 - Hide/Show the answer to a question when the question is clicked

 ## Background
 This challenge tested my comfort level with positioning in CSS.
 My goal was to complete the challenge using only HTML and CSS.
 First I learned about using the `<details>` and `<summary>` HTML elements to build the accordion.
-Realized that it wasn't flexible enough for me and didn't truly help me understand how to build an accordion.
+I realized that it wasn't flexible enough for me and didn't truly help me understand how to build an accordion.

-Then I found a tutorial that used `<input>` and `<label>` for the accordion
+Then I found a tutorial that used `<input>` and `<label>` for the accordion features.
+When used this method, I was able to understand the basics for designing an accordion.

+### Other Topics I Learned
+- Positioning is still a work in progress for me.
+I thought I had a strong understanding of moving an element **right**, **left**, **top**, and **bottom**.
+Everytime I scrolled on the page, my images would not move with the main element.

+I learned that setting  one position to 0 will keep it from moving when you resize the page.
+I get it now. right: 0;
 ## Completed Design

 ## Attribution